iann0036/cfnfmt/README.md

 > :construction: WORK IN PROGRESS

 cfnfmt is an AWS CloudFormation template style formatter.
-It identifies and corrects things like line spacing, key ordering and other items which could be considered personal preference.
+It identifies and corrects things like line spacing, key ordering and other items which could be considered personal preference whilst preserving comments.

 It does not check or determine the validity of resource property syntax, for that you should use [cfn-lint](https://github.com/aws-cloudformation/cfn-python-lint).